 Admission to the KU School of Engineering (and its degree programs) is selective.

 Students may be admitted to an engineering or computer science degree program as freshmen (first year) students, but all admissions, for both in-state and out-of-state students, are selective.
 Applications are judged on several factors, such as high school record, scores on national tests, academic record at college or university level, and trend of grades and more.
 High school transcripts and ACT scores (or equivalent SAT scores**) are required.

-Minimum Academic Standards for Admission for incoming Freshmen
+Minimum Academic Standards for Admission to the First-Year General Engineering Program

 To be considered for admission to the School of Engineering, beginning first-year students must meet or exceed the following minimum standards: